paragiswalkar/youtube-video-search-engine/README.md

 - Finaly we got API Key now move to Coding.
 - Now Add JavaScript Main code: ADD_YOUR_API_KEY_HERE replace your API Key with this (in /js/myscript.js file).

-Above JavaScript do all works Request API’s and fetch data from YouTube ADD_YOUR_API_KEY_HERE replace your API Key.
+In JavaScript (/js/myscript.js) file do all works Request API’s and fetch data from YouTube ADD_YOUR_API_KEY_HERE replace your API Key.

 searchYoutube() This function search all videos for given key